joostvangils/BPMN_RPA/README.md

 # BPMN_RPA
 Robotic Process Automation in Windows and Linux by using BPMN diagrams.
+Create flows in BPMN notation and execute them in Windows and Linux.
+This package contains 2 types of flow-engines:

+1. The Workflow Engine: runs a flow from beginning to end.
+2. The CheckList Engine: runs a flow step by step and saves the state of the flow after each step.
+This allows you to resume the flow at any time!

 With this Framework you can draw Business Process Model Notation based Diagrams and run those diagrams with a WorkflowEngine.
 You can run flows that were made with one of the following programs: